April 28-August 22

 These days, doing research from home is easier than ever before.
 You can access a wide variety of electronic resources from your home computer, a public library, even your smart phone or mobile device.

-If you want more, check out the complete list of OhioLINK databases you can use.
-When you're logging in from that screen, remember: If you see the phrase (off-campus url) next to the database, you must click on the phrase (off-campus url) to log in.
-Clicking on the title of the database will not work.
+When you want to search a database, you'll need to log in with your Rhodes username and password.
+To do that, check out the complete list of OhioLINK databases you can use.
+When you're logging in from that screen, remember: If you see the phrase (off-campus url) next to the database, you must click on the phrase "off-campus url" to log in.

 You must have photo identification to check out materials.
 This can mean a driver's license or a student ID.